 In colon form, the extremes are the two outermost values, while the means are the two innermost values.

 FRACTION FORM (Standard Form)

-In fraction form, the extremes are the values hit by a diagonal drawn from top left to bottom right, while the means are the values hit by a diagonal drawn form bottom left to top right.
+In a fraction form, the extremes are the values hit by a diagonal drawn from top left to bottom right, while the means are the values hit by a diagonal drawn from the bottom left to top right.

-After getting familiar about the definition and parts of a proportion, we can now talk about the properties of proportions.
+After getting familiar with the definition and parts of a proportion, we can now talk about the properties of proportions.
 These are two useful properties that can be used to solve problems.

 PROPERTIES OF PROPORTIONS